digiltd/oh-rtd-test/Automation.md

 ## Scripts

-Scripts is a way to create reusable components for your rules.
-If you need to use the same code from time to time in different rules you can create a script and then reuse it in different parts of your logic.
+Scripts are a way to create reusable components for your rules.
+If you need to use the same code from time to time in different rules, you can create a script and then reuse it in different parts of your logic.

 ## Events
 You can find a detailed explaination on trigger events on the rules page.